The Value of Your Pet’s Annual Physical Exam

-Your veterinarian will chat with you about parasites; those that live outside the body and in (yuck!).
+Your veterinarian will chat with you about parasites; those that live inside and outside the body.
 Heartworm is a serious disease, spread by mosquitos, and can only be detected with a blood test.
-Your veterinarian will check your pet’s stool for any obvious or microscopic intestinal parasites and discuss with you preventative options, such as Interceptor Plus, to protect you and your pet year-round against parasite infection – remember many parasites can be spread from animals to humans.
-Read our blog post on parasites to learn more about them and how they affect you and your pet’s health.
+Your veterinarian will check your pet’s stool for any obvious or microscopic intestinal parasites and discuss with you preventative options – remember many parasites can be spread from animals to humans.

 Reducing the Stress of a Veterinary Visit (Cats and Dogs)